 Slovakia is landlocked and mountainous and it’s set in the heart of Europe where the Celts once lived in pre-Christian times.
 This was naturally long before the country was absorbed into the former Czechoslovakia.
 With a quiet and relaxed pace of life, Slovakia has wonderful architecture with medieval castles and cities.
-There's a delightful absence of commercialism and, for the time being at least, Slovakia remains a refreshingly quaint and congestion free country.
+There's a delightful absence of commercialism and, for the time being at least, the country remains refreshingly quaint and congestion-free.

-Our rankings of the Top 5 Golf Courses of Slovakia were last updated in January 2016.
+Our rankings of the Top 8 Golf Courses of Slovakia were last updated in February 2020.
 Click the link to read the story.